Latinka Perović: Biography

 Perović was born in Beloševac, Kragujevac, Kingdom of Yugoslavia (present Serbia) on 4 October 1933.
 Perović completed local female gymnasium in Kragujevac in 1952.
 She graduated in history at the University of Belgrade and earned a PhD degree in political science 1975 at the same university.
 Earlier, she also earned her master's degree at the Faculty of Political Science in Belgrade in 1965.

-At the age of 27, she was already president of the Conference for the Women's Social Activity of Yugoslavia (1960-1964).
+At the age of 27, she was already president of the Conference for the Women's Social Activity of Yugoslavia (1960–1964).
 Perović was Secretary of the Central Committee of the League of Communists of Serbia from 1968 to 1972.
-She was considered the most influential woman in Serbia then and the only one who did not gain her position based on marriage with a more powerful man than herself, but rather through her intelligence, competence and ambition.
+She was considered the most influential woman in Serbia then.

 In 1972, Marko Nikezić (the president of the CC of the LCS) and Perović were removed from their positions because Josip Broz Tito considered their views too liberal.
 She never returned to politics after that.
 Perović devoted herself to historical research and became known as one of the most prominent experts on Serbian history from the 19th century onwards.

 From 1976 to 1998 Perović worked at the Institute for Recent History of Serbia.
 In her writings and studies on modern Serbia, she often emphasizes that Serbia needs a politician who would publicly claim responsibility for the destruction wrought in the former Yugoslavia in order to help the reconciliation with the neighboring states and prevent the recurrence of this kind of tragedy.
 She was opposed to the regime of Slobodan Milošević, calling his political system a "culture of murder".
 After the war, she was the first person in Serbia to call the Srebrenica massacre a genocide and call for Serbia's accountability.

 From 1993 Perović was an editor in chief of Currents of History magazine.

 Death

-Perović Petrović died in Belgrade on 12 December 2022, at the age of 89.
-Perović was cremated at the Belgrade's Novo Groblje cemetery on 21 December 2022, in the presence of her family and friends.
+Perović died in Belgrade on 12 December 2022, at the age of 89.
+She was cremated at the Belgrade's Novo Groblje cemetery on 21 December 2022, in the presence of her family and friends.